 Sort Donations at the WRC

-Our donation center at the WRC needs volunteers to help load and unload incoming donations, sort donations, organize and refill clothing and hygiene bins, and assist with client laundry.
-Volunteers must be 8 years of age and up, and should be physically able to stand for two hours be able to assist with minimal heavy lifting.
+Our donation center at the WRC needs volunteers to help load and unload incoming donations, sort donations, organize and refill clothing and hygiene bins, etc. Volunteers must be 8 years of age and up, and should be physically able to stand for two hours be able to assist with minimal heavy lifting.
 Perfect for groups of 8 or fewer.

 Center for Women and Children